 Phase 1 of the Communities in Control Study

 The first phase began in January 2014 and ended in December 2015.
 During this period we conducted a process evaluation and the feasibility work required to conduct an evaluation of the health and social outcomes of Big Local.
-The aims of phase 1 were to:

 Phase 2: The assessment of social and health outcomes of Big Local